logo

 About

-I am a visual artist working in installation, speculative visualization, sculpture, and painting.
-Various aspects of global capitalism such as spectacle, control, helplessness, and psychopolitics haunt my work.
-These days my focus is on hybrid biological analogs reflecting on our moment of hyper transformation.
+I am a visual artist working across installation, speculative visualization, sculpture, and generative AI.
+My practice explores themes of global capitalism, including spectacle, control, helplessness, and psychopolitics, with a current focus on hybrid biological analogues reflecting our era of hyper-transformation.

 Dummy Rigging production still, 2013